watmildon/HighSchoolMascotMap/icon-info.md

 * noun-antelope-931009 - Antelope by parkjisun from Noun Project (CC BY 3.0)
 * noun-archer-3971196 - Archer by Becris from Noun Project (CC BY 3.0)
 * noun-athena-2225790 - Athena by parkjisun from Noun Project (CC BY 3.0)
-* noun-aztec-pyramid-4486531 - aztec pyramid by Andi Nur Abdillah rom Noun Project (CC BY 3.0)
+* noun-aztec-pyramid-4486531 - aztec pyramid by Andi Nur Abdillah from Noun Project (CC BY 3.0)
+* noun-barracuda-7060430 - Barracuda by visual language from Noun Project (CC BY 3.0)
-* noun-bear-653 - Public Domain from https://thenounproject.com/icon/bear-653/
+* noun-bear-653 - Public Domain from Noun Project
 * noun-bison-5832708 - Bison by Lars Meiertoberens from Noun Project (CC BY 3.0)
 * noun-black-flag-5471370 - black flag by geoffreydorne from Noun Project (CC BY 3.0)
 * noun-bobcat-6475557 - Bobcat by Besticons from Noun Project (CC BY 3.0)